-If we read the first book of Kings and the second book of Kings on the one hand and the first books of Chronicles and the second book of Chronicles on the other hand, we notice the great similarity between the contents of the two books of Kings and the two books of Chronicles.
-They therefore describe the same historical opinions.
+If we read the first book of the Kings and the second book of the Kings on the one hand and the first books of the Chronicles and the second book of the Chronicles on the other hand, we notice the great similarity between the contents of the two books of the Kings and the two books of the Chronicles.
+They indeed describe the same historical events.
 Yet there is an important difference.
-In the two books of Kings and the two books of Chronicles the history is described from a different point of view.
+In the two books of the Kings and the two books of the Chronicles the history is described from a different point of view.
 They can be compared with each other, just as we compare the four Gospels with each other.
-Each writes history in his own way, while it is one Spirit who leads the writers.
+Each writes history in his own way, while it is one Spirit Who leads the writers.
 Therefore, there is no contradiction, but harmony.
 The books complement each other.

 We find in these books the history of kings who ruled over God’s people.
 The first three kings – Saul, David and Solomon – ruled over all Israel, the twelve tribes.
 For a short time, Solomon’s son, Rehoboam, also ruled over the entire realm of the twelve tribes.
 But under his government the kingdom is torn into two parts: one part of two tribes, Judah and Benjamin, which continue under the name of Judah, and the other part of ten tribes, the other tribes, which continue under the name of Israel or also called Ephraim.

 Nineteen kings ruled over each of the two realms until they both ceased to exist.
 After the nineteenth king of Israel, Hoshea, this realm was conquered by the king of Assyria and the inhabitants were scattered.
 After the nineteenth king of Judah, Zedekiah, this realm was taken away into exile by the king of Babylon.